University of Melbourne: Campuses and buildings

-The university has three other campuses in metropolitan Melbourne at Burnley, Southbank, and Werribee.
+The university's original and main campus is the Parkville campus, which was established in 1853.
+The campus contains both historical and award-winning modern architectural buildings.
+The Parkville campus is located within walking distance of central Melbourne.
+The university also hosts other campuses in metropolitan Melbourne at Burnley, Victoria, Southbank, and Werribee.
 The Burnley campus is where horticultural courses are taught.
 Performing arts, visual arts, film and television, and music courses are taught at the Southbank campus.
 Veterinary science is taught at the Werribee campus.

 In regional Victoria, the Creswick and Dookie campuses are used for forestry and agriculture courses respectively.
 They previously housed several hundred residential students, but are now largely used for short courses and research.
 The Shepparton campus is home to the Rural Health Academic Centre for the Faculty of Medicine, Dentistry and Health Sciences.

 The university is a part-owner of the Melbourne Business School, based at Parkville campus, which ranked 46th in the 2012 Financial Times global rankings.

 A new campus located in Fishermans Bend is currently under planning, and construction may commence 2026.
 It will be used by the Faculty of Engineering and Information Technology (FEIT) and the Faculty of Architecture, Building and Planning (ABP).